 Marijuana Withdrawal for Chronic Users

-As mentioned at the beginning of this article, quitting weed will be a very different experience, depending on the type of user you are.
+The experience of quitting marijuana varies depending on the type of user.
 Moderate users will likely find it relatively straightforward to kick their weed habit.
 However, the same can’t be said for chronic, heavy users who have decided to quit their long-standing habit.

-While occasional users may experience some mild withdrawal symptoms such as headaches and restlessness, chronic users will experience more severe withdrawal symptoms.
+While occasional users may experience mild withdrawal symptoms such as headaches and restlessness, chronic users often suffer from more severe withdrawal symptoms.
 Generally, the severity of the withdrawal symptoms will depend on how long the person has been using marijuana.
 Some of the most severe withdrawal symptoms experienced by chronic users include fever, sweating, chills, and hallucinations.

 More common symptoms include: